Hurricane Preparedness – Put Your Plan in Place

-We are now in hurricane season and it is important to get your plan in place.
+Hurricane season looms just around the corner.
 Being prepared for hurricane season can help keep your family safe.
-The 2013 hurricane season officially began on June 1 and will end on November 30, 2013.
-It is during this time that most tropical cyclones form in the Atlantic Basin pose a threat to the United States.
+The 2012 hurricane season officially begins on June 1 and will end on November 30, 2012.
+It is during this time that most tropical cyclones form in the Atlantic Basin and pose a threat to the United States.

 When hurricanes make landfall or get close to land, they can affect the lives of thousands of Texans along the coast and across the State of Texas.
 There are various tips on being prepared in case of a hurricane.
 Some of the tips include the preparation of a family disaster plan.
 A family disaster plan includes planning for hazards that could affect your family as well as home.
 Vulnerability to storm surge, flooding and wind should be reviewed.
 You should locate safe rooms or places in your house to store items if a hurricane hazard develops.
 It is important that families determine evacuation and escape routes from your home and places to meet in case of an emergency.
 Also, have an out-of-state friend as a family contact so that all family members have a place of contact.
 Don’t forget to plan for taking care of your pets in case of evacuation.